Adding shadows to your photo is vital to grounding an object in a scene when you are making a composite image.

 Create a Drop Shadow

-- The first step is to import your image into a blank Photoshop document.
-In this Photoshop document you’ll want a white background layer, and a layer to place your object.
-You’ll need to have cut out your object from another picture.
-This should be easier if you have a product photo already taken against a white background.
+- Import your image into a blank Photoshop document.
+In this Photoshop document, you’ll want a new background layer set to white, and a layer to place your object.

-- You can now manipulate this shadow.
+- In the layer with your object, click the Layer Effects.
+Find this in the at the bottom of your layers window.
+It says”fx”.
+Select the option to create a drop shadow.
+You can now manipulate the effect.
 You can change the shadow colour (default is black), and the opacity, angle, size and distance.

-Making the Shadow More Realistic
+Make the Shadow Realistic

 The next step is changing that shadow into a realistic shadow.
 Change the drop shadow into a new layer.
 Now you can manipulate it on its own.
-Follow these steps to make this happen.
+Follow these steps to make this happen:

-- This shadow should be stronger near the base, and more diffused, lighter near the top.
-You’ll need to create a second shadow layer.
-Select your shadow layer and go to Layer>duplicate layer.
-You now have a second shadow layer.
+This shadow should be stronger near the base, and more diffused, lighter near the top.
+To do this, create a second shadow layer.

-- Now, select the gradient tool on the left hand menu.
-Ensure you have background set to white, and foreground set to black.
+- Now, select the gradient tool on the left-hand menu.
+Ensure you have the background set to white, and foreground set to black.
 Select a point around halfway up through the shadow, and drag the gradation back through the object casting the shadow.
 The darker part of the shadow should be closer to the object.
-The more graduated you want this, the longer the line needs to be.
-Now drag your layer mask onto the light shadows layer, achieved by pressing option while dragging the layer.
-To finish up, invert this layer, and you have the final result.
+The more graduated you want the shadow, the longer the line needs to be.
+Copy your layer mask onto the light shadows layer by pressing the option key and dragging the layer mask.
+Invert the layer mask copy by selecting Image>Adjustments>Invert (Ctrl or ⌘I).

 Look for the Light Source

 Compositing an image into a scene that has natural light needs care and attention.
 One of the most important aspects is adding a shadow to go with the composite image.
 To do this, you’ll need to see where existing shadows in your scene fall.
 That means looking at objects within your frame to see the direction of the light.